Why is Friends of Family Farmers launching a membership program?

 - More Oregon land in production consistent with family farm values, and less in industrial agriculture.

-To do that, Friends of Family Farmers needs to mobilize a far larger and more diverse base of supporters who’ll speak up and act on behalf of family farms.
+Friends of Family Farmers needs to mobilize a far larger and more diverse base of supporters who’ll speak up and act on behalf of family farms.

 And that’s where FoFF’s new membership program comes in as both a source of steady financial support and as a tool through which to mobilize family farmers and the eaters who support them.